 44. Banaras Blouse For Half Saree

 Half sarees or half and half as some may call it are coming back as one of the 90s trends for everyone.
-If you are also looking for a blouse for your half saree, go with a contrast blouse in banaras fabric with 3/4th sleeves.
-Get zardozi work done for the body of the blouse and leave the borders to just the way they are.
+If you are also looking for a half saree blouse design, go with a contrast blouse in banaras fabric with 3/4th sleeves.
+Get zardozi work done for the body of the blouse and leave the borders just the way they are.

 45. Boat Neck And Balloon Sleeves Blouse